East Surrey (UK Parliament constituency): Seat created in 1918

 In 1918 the constituency was re-established in dwarf form, taking rural and nascent very suburban parts of South East Surrey ("Reigate") and North East Surrey ("Wimbledon"), and for the first time electing only one MP.
 It covered from the south of Croydon to the Kent and West Sussex borders.
 It was to remain centred on Lingfield, Oxted, Limpsfield, Godstone, Caterham and Woldingham.

 In 1950 East Surrey lost Addington parish on the eastern fringe of Croydon to the 1918-formed Croydon South seat, and its southern half to Reigate.
 In 1974 the north-west of the area became part of Croydon South, reflecting the 1965 transfer of Purley and Coulsdon to the London Borough of Croydon in the new Greater London which then replaced the London County Council.
 The seat regained essentially the same land as it had lost to Reigate in 1950.
 Its MP until 1974, William Clark, won the new Croydon South in that year's February election.
-Clark's successor, Sir Geoffrey Howe, later became Chancellor of the Exchequer and Foreign Secretary in Margaret Thatcher's cabinet.
+Clark's successor, Geoffrey Howe, later became Chancellor of the Exchequer and Foreign Secretary in Margaret Thatcher's cabinet.